bfren/scripts/bash/README.md

 `wget -q -O - "https://raw.githubusercontent.com/bfren/scripts/main/bash/fish.sh" | sh`

+## Show Temperature

+Simple script to show the temperature of the GPU and CPU of a Raspberry Pi.
+It may work in other environments too, but is untested.

+`wget -q https://raw.githubusercontent.com/bfren/scripts/main/bash/show-temp.sh && chmod +x show-temp.sh`

 ## Backup

 Server backup script (using `rsync` or `rclone`) with the following options: